zer0cache/matic-docs/docs/home/architecture/matic-architecture.md

 Checkpoints are important for two reasons:

 1. Providing finality on the Root Chain
-2. Providing proof of burn in withdrawal of assets
+2. Providing Proof of Burn in withdrawal of assets

 A bird’s eye view of the process can be explained as:

 - A subset of active validators from the pool are selected to act as block producers for a span.
 The Selection of each span will also be consented by at least 2/3 in power.
-These block producers are responsible for creating blocks and broadcasting it to the remaining of the network.
+These block producers are responsible for creating blocks and broadcasting it to the remaining network.
 - A checkpoint includes the root of all blocks created during any given interval.
 All nodes validate the same and attach their signature to it.
-- A selected proposer from the validator set is responsible for collecting all signatures for a particular checkpoint and committing the same on the main-chain.
+- A selected proposer from the validator set is responsible for collecting all signatures for a particular checkpoint and committing the same on the main chain.
 - The responsibility of creating blocks and also proposing checkpoints is variably dependent on a validator’s stake ratio in the overall pool.

 ### Bor (Block Producer Layer)